 Can we elope at Dream Lake?

 No, you cannot have an elopement or wedding ceremony at Dream Lake.
 Rocky Mountain National Park has very strict rules on where you can have a ceremony in the park, even when there are only two people and no guests.
+This includes vow renewals, vow exchanges, ring exchanges, or any other version of a ceremony—and yes, even if it’s a fake ceremony for a styled shoot.

 Check out my RMNP wedding guide to see the full list of approved ceremony locations.